asqwerty666/acenip/doc/XNATACE.md

     usage:

-            xput_sbj_data(host, jsession, subject, field, value)
+            $xdata = xput_sbj_data(host, jsession, subject, field, value)

     This is the same as

             curl -f -b "JSESSIONID=57B615F6F6AEDC93E604B252772F3043" -X PUT "http://detritus.fundacioace.com:8088/data/subjects/XNAT_S00823?gender=female,dob=1947-06-07"

     but is intended to offer a Perl interface to updating subject data.
+If everything is OK, it returns the subject ID or nothing if somethign  goes wrong.
+So you could check your own disaster.

     Notice that _field_ could be a comma separated list but you should fill _value_ with the correpondent list.